Gullstrand–Painlevé coordinates: GP coordinates

 The function $a(r)$ is clearly singular at r=2M as it must be to remove that singularity in the Schwarzschild metric.

+Other choices for $a(r)$ lead to other coordinate charts for the Schwarzschild vacuum; a general treatment is given in Francis & Kosowsky.

 Motion of raindrop

 Define a raindrop as an object which plunges radially toward a black hole from rest at infinity.